scolondev/Pixel-Plunge/README.md

 At the time, I did not have the skills to make this project live up to my expectations and it was consumed by my scope.

+This project is now open-source if you wish to mess around with it, I am fine with whatever you do with it as long as it is not used for commercial us.